 - 1. Read "How to Make a Hand-Brain" (below) and practice together. - 2.
-Pick a feeling from the list below and think of a time you felt it in a strong way. - 3.
+Pick a feeling from the list below and think of a time you felt it strongly. - 3.
 Make a hand-brain that has flipped its lid. - 4.
-Think and talk with each other about where you feel that feeling in your body. - 5.
-Fold your fingers back over your thumb as you take back control. - 6.
+Think and talk about where you feel that feeling in your body. - 5.
+Fold your fingers back over your thumb as you get back control. - 6.
 Try another feeling!

 How to Make a Hand-Brain Description Action Imagine your hand is your brain.
 Hold your hand up, palm facing away from you.
-The thumb is like the feeling part of your brain.
-Fold your thumb in on top of your palm.
-Your fingers are like the thinking part of your brain.
-Fold your fingers over your thumb.
+The thumb is like the feeling part of the brain.
+Fold thumb in on top of palm.
+Your fingers are like the thinking part of the brain.
+Fold fingers over thumb.
 When you feel strong feelings, it's like you flip your lid.
-Flip up your fingers.
+Flip up fingers.
 The feeling part of the brain takes over.
-Wiggle your thumb.
+Wiggle thumb.